andreamari/polyquantum_test/README.md

    - The new idea can be referenced as:
       - Whole research project: `Polyquantum 1 (2025)`.
       - Specific first document: `Polyquantum 1.1 (2025)`.
 3. Open a _pull request_ to merge your contribution.
-Once reviewed and accepted, your file will appear in `docs/[NUM_ISSUE]/`.
+Once reviewed, if accepted, your file will appear in `docs/[NUM_ISSUE]/`.

 ## Usage of Issues vs. Markdown files